SNOW LEOPARDS & BIRDS OF LADAKH, INDIA: DETAILED ITINERARY

-Snow Leopard Special: Days 11-12 We will explore the surroundings of Ullay, which is situated at about 4,000m (13,000 ft), staying with a charming local family for three nights.
-Here we will have further chances for Snow Leopard sightings and in particular, we will be looking for Grey Wolf and Siberian Ibex, both of which are regularly seen in this area.
+Snow Leopards & Birds of Ladakh: Days 10-11 We will explore the surroundings of Ullay, which is situated at about 4,000m (13,000 ft), staying with a charming local family for three nights.
+Here we will have further chances for Snow Leopard sightings and we will also be looking for Grey Wolf and Siberian Ibex, both of which are regularly seen in this splendid area.
 This is also a great area for finding Urial, yet another wild goat species characteristic of Ladakh.

-Snow Leopard Special: Day 13 This morning we will return to Leh for a well deserved overnight stay at our very comfortable hotel.
-There will be an opportunity to explore the town this afternoon.
+Snow Leopards & Birds of Ladakh: Day 12 After a final morning around Ullay we will return to Leh for a well deserved overnight stay at our very comfortable hotel.

-Tibetan Plateau, Ladakh: Day 1 The tour starts this morning at Leh, from where we will drive to Tso Kar, a remote saline lake situated on the Tibetan Plateau in eastern Ladakh, where we will stay for three nights.
+Snow Leopards & Birds of Ladakh: Day 13 Today we will drive to Tso Kar, a remote saline lake situated on the Tibetan Plateau in eastern Ladakh, where we will stay for two nights.

 Our journey will take us along the course of the awesome Indus Gorge and as we continue eastwards in the direction of its source, near Mount Kailash in Tibet, the sacred river narrows and becomes a rushing Himalayan torrent, sometimes flowing under sheets of ice.
 One cannot underestimate the importance of the river to the subcontinent.
 For neighbouring Pakistan, the Indus provides much of the irrigation of its main agricultural region, the Punjab.
 Even the name India is derived from the Indus.
 Our route will take us along one of the world’s most spectacular roads as we pass through some very impressive mountain scenery in the deep gorge.

-We will make a couple of birding stops along the way where side valleys join the Indus.
+We will make a couple of stops along the way where side valleys join the Indus.
 Here we should find Bearded Vulture (or Lammergeier), Solitary Snipe, the extraordinary Wallcreeper, White-throated Dipper and Black-throated and Robin Accentors.
 We should see our first Kiangs (or Tibetan Wild Ass) before we ascend the Polongkongka La pass.
-Needless to say there will also be stops to admire the awesome scenery.
+Needless to say, there will also be stops to admire and photograph the awesome scenery.

-Tibetan Plateau, Ladakh: Days 2-3 During our time at Tso Kar we can expect to have great encounters with the attractively patterned Kiang (or Tibetan Wild Ass).
+Snow Leopards & Birds of Ladakh: Day 14 During our time at Tso Kar we can expect to have great encounters with the attractively patterned Kiang (or Tibetan Wild Ass).
 Tibetan Argali (or Nyan) should also be encountered.
 This is the largest wild sheep in the world, standing 3.5 to 4 feet (1 to 1.2m) at the shoulder, the rams sporting an impressive set of horns, some measuring as much as 190 cm (6.2 ft) in length and weighing up to 23 kg (51 lb)!
 Grey Wolves are also frequently seen in this area and still pose a threat to the livestock of animal herders here.
 Guinea-pig like Ladakh Pikas haunt rocky areas or even stone walls, emerging on warmer, sunny days.

-Birding is also great here, featuring such interesting birds as Tibetan Snowcock, Tibetan Partridge, the impressive Tibetan Sandgrouse, the strange Groundpecker and Blanford’s (or Plain-backed) and Black-winged (or Tibetan) Snowfinches.
-All of these are regularly recorded.
-Black-necked Cranes have sometimes returned to the area by the third week in March (and are often very approachable), as have Ruddy Shelducks.
+Birding is also great here, featuring such interesting birds as Tibetan Snowcock, Tibetan Partridge, the impressive Tibetan Sandgrouse, the strange Ground Tit (or Groundpecker) and Blanford’s (or Plain-backed) and Black-winged (or Tibetan) Snowfinches.
+Black-necked Cranes have sometimes returned to the area by mid-March (and are often very approachable), as have Ruddy Shelducks.

-Tibetan Plateau, Ladakh: Day 4 After some final birding and mammal watching around Tso Kar, we will return to Leh for a welcome night at a comfortable hotel.
+Snow Leopards & Birds of Ladakh: Day 15 After some final birding and mammal watching around Tso Kar, we will return to Leh for another welcome night at our very comfortable hotel.

-Tibetan Plateau, Ladakh: Day 5 The tour ends this morning at Leh airport.
+Snow Leopards & Birds of Ladakh: Day 16 Our tour ends this morning at Leh airport.